lacework/terraform-provider-lacework/website/docs/r/integration_azure_al.html.markdown

 # lacework\_integration\_azure\_at

-Use this resource to configure an Azure Activity Log integration to analyze Activity Log activity for monitoring cloud account security.
+Use this resource to configure an Azure Activity Log integration to analyze Activity Log for monitoring cloud account security.

 ## Example Usage